Agreement on the Sustainable Development Goals signals that early

 quality ECD for all young girls and boys, and for their families.

 - Early deprivation affects the growth and changing structure and

 - Inequalities emerge – and are best prevented – early in life

 - The first three years matter too

-- The importance of ensuring programmes are targeted, equitable and inclusive
+- The importance of ensuring programmes are targeted, equitable and